sunhwan/charmmdoc/source/trek.rst

 - One structure was read into the main CHARMM coordinate-set (for ex. the thoroughly minimized structure of the reactant conformer).
 - Optional: the desired Images were set-up, Image Centering turned off.
-- Optional: the desired atoms were fixed with "CONS FIX SELECT ...
-END".
+- Optional: the desired atoms were fixed with ``CONS FIX SELECT ...
+END``.
 - Optional: the desired QM regions and link-atoms were setup.
 - The FASTER mode was set to a value compatible with the non-bond settings.
 - **AND at least one ENERgy call was made, with the above settings being the same as used for the minimization of the path end-points.**